Stuycs-K/finalproject-10-shi-victoria/WORKLOG-Victoria.md

 Created processing file and started on how to change pixel colors in shape of image
 ### 2025-5-20 More Processing
 Tried drawing text onto image.
 Pixel color does not change though.
 Tried to change pixels while drawing, apparently not possible in processing?
+### 2025-5-29 PGraphics
+Started using Pgraphics and text() to try to change pixel color of a image using get().
+Does work although something is weird about the font size.
+### 2025-6-3 More PGraphics
+Decided not to use text since there would be problems with sizing the text to fit the image and decided to make the message drawable.
+Realized that line() does not change every pixel that it appears to and so made a custom draw function with mouse location.
+### 2025-6-3 LSB
+Now that draw works, instead of changing the pixel color to another color, just change one the LSB's.
+Created the different modes and fixed sizing issue.
+Made it so that user has to choose which image to encode.